piiano/flows/ci/README.md

     secrets:
       client_id: ${{inputs.client_id}}
       client_secret: ${{inputs.client_secret}}
 ```

 #### Github Action

-If the preparation of the code is more complex (e.g., connecting to Artifactory, running some scripts before build), it is recommended to use the provided Github action.
+When the preparation of the code is more complex (e.g., connecting to Artifactory, running some scripts before build), it is recommended to use the provided Github action.

-Here's an example workflow to use the flows scan action:
+Here is an example workflow to use the flows scan action:

 ```yml
 name: Piiano Flows Using Action
 on:
   workflow_dispatch: